-Upon registering for an account, Songtrust clients are given access to an online dashboard that functions as the hub for the client's publishing activity.
-Every songwriter is required to do at least three steps in order to activate their accounts.
-Activating their account begins the song registration process.
-These steps include:
+After registering for an account, Songtrust clients are given access to an online dashboard that serves as a hub for publishing activity.
+Every songwriter is required to do at least three steps to activate their accounts and start the song registration process.
+They include:

-- Register Songwriters - Songtrust writers are those we register and collect for.
-Outside writers are the co-writers that we do not administer or collect for in your account.
+Registering any songwriters that we collect for.
+Outside writers are co-writers that we do not administer or collect for in your account.

-- Add Recordings - Songwriters must add each song’s ISRC, an identifier attached to your song's sound recording.
-Without these, we are very limited in how much we can register and collect on their behalf.
+Adding each song’s ISRC, a code attached to each unique sound recording - and for a song with multiple recordings, adding every relevant ISRC.
+Without these details, we are limited in how much we can register and collect on a client’s behalf.